Linked Entity Recognition (LER) Explainer

 2. Capitalization Is Important!

 Proper nouns are differentiated from common nouns with the same name by capitalization.
-Ensure that proper nouns are consistently capitalized to facilitate matches with Linked Entity Recognition.
+Ensure that proper nouns are consistently capitalized to facilitate Omni LER matches.

 Example: Apple, the “American multinational technology company” and apple, the “fruit of the apple tree”.

 What other entities are relevant to your primary entity?
-Take “Visa” for example.
-When surrounded by other keywords like “country” “passport” and “citizenship”, it is identified as a travel visa, whereas keywords such as “debit”, “transaction”, or “payment” make it clear that the entity being mentioned is related to the card payment organization Visa Inc..
+Take Amazon, for example.
+When surrounded by other keywords like “technology”, “e-commerce” and “digital streaming”, it is identified as the Amazon the company, whereas keywords such as “tropical”, “trees”, or “biodiversity” make it clear that the entity being mentioned is the Amazon rainforest in Brasil.

 This approach isn’t that different from keyword clusters in content SEO.
 The only difference is that it takes NLP APIs into account alongside human users searching for content.